 Q: How do I avail the Early Pay Discount (EPD)?

-A: To receive the $300 EPD, you must book your trip and pay in full by Jan 16, 2025.
+A: To receive the $300 EPD, you must book your trip and pay in full by the designated date.
 The payment system already reflects this discount.
 Please refer to our Terms and Conditions regarding EPD as cancellation incurs a penalty.

 Q: What should I do to prepare for the tour?